lavsz/Mod3_Tanzania_Pump_Functionality_Prediction/README.md

 - Random Forest Classifier
 - K-Nearest Neighbours (KNN)
 - XGBoost

-Random Forest achieved the highest accuracy score and was further tune and evaluated.
+Random Forest and XGBoost achieved the higher accuracy scores and were further tuned and evaluated.

 ## Some Conclusions